civicrm/civicrm-core/ext/afform/README.md

 * One `afform` may embed another `afform`.
 * The parent `afform` can pass extra `options` to the child.
-* If you decide that the framework provided by `org.civicrm.afform` is too stifling, you can fork off -- remove the `afform/foobar` folder and create your own static module (`civix generate:angular-module --am=afform-foobar`, etc).
+* If you decide that the framework provided by `org.civicrm.afform` is too stifling, you can fork off -- remove the `afform/helloworld` folder and create your own static module (`civix generate:angular-module --am=afform-helloworld`, etc).
-  As long as your module supports the same interfaces (e.g. `<div afform-foobar="...">`), downstream users can still be supported.
+  As long as your module supports the same interfaces (e.g. `<div afform-helloworld="...">`), downstream users can still be supported.
     *(FIXME: Could one fork off the JS while still allowing CRUD API to manipulate HTML?)

 ## Known Issues